civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 141

-  **(1)** **If** a **court martial** imposes a punishment of dismissal with disgrace from Her Majesty's service on an officer or non-commissioned member, **it** may, in addition, **despite** any other provision of this Division, impose a punishment of imprisonment for less than two years.
+  **(1)** If a court martial imposes a punishment of dismissal with disgrace from Her Majesty's service on an officer or non-commissioned member, it may, in addition, despite any other provision of this Division, impose a punishment of imprisonment for less than two years.

-> **Explanatory Note**:
-> Existing text of subsection 141(1):
-> *Existing Text*:
-> > Where a service tribunal imposes a punishment of dismissal with disgrace from Her Majesty's service on an officer or non-commissioned member, the service tribunal may in addition, notwithstanding any other provision of this Division, impose a punishment of imprisonment for less than two years.

 ### Section 14